-In the opinion of our PRC counsel, Han Kun Law Offices, our current ownership structure, the ownership structure of our PRC subsidiaries and our consolidated affiliated entities, each as described in this annual report, are in compliance with existing PRC laws, rules and regulations, and the contractual arrangements among (a) Vipshop China, (b) Vipshop Information, and (c) shareholders of Vipshop Information as one set and (x) Lefeng Shanghai, (y) Lefeng Information, and (z) shareholders of Lefeng Information as the other set, each as described in this annual report, are not in violation of any existing PRC laws, rules and regulations.
+In the opinion of our PRC counsel, Han Kun Law Offices, our current ownership structure, the ownership structure of our PRC subsidiaries and our consolidated affiliated entities, each as described in this annual report, are in compliance with existing PRC laws, rules and regulations, and the contractual arrangements among (a) Vipshop China, (b) Vipshop Information, and (c) shareholders of Vipshop Information as one set and the other three sets concerning our insignificant consolidated affiliated entities, each as described in this annual report, are not in violation of any existing PRC laws, rules and regulations.
 There are, however, substantial uncertainties regarding the interpretation and application of current or future PRC laws and regulations.
 Particularly, in January 2015, the PRC Ministry of Commerce, or MOFCOM, published a discussion draft of the proposed Foreign Investment Law for public review and comments.
 Under the draft Foreign Investment Law, variable interest entities would also be deemed as FIEs, if they are ultimately "controlled" by foreign investors, and be subject to restrictions on foreign investments.
 See also "Item 3.D.
-Key Information-Risk Factors-Risks Relating to Our Corporate Structure and Restrictions on Our Industry-Substantial uncertainties exist with respect to the enactment timetable, interpretation and implementation of draft PRC Foreign Investment Law and how it may impact the viability of our current corporate structure, corporate governance and business operations."
+Key Information-Risk Factors-Risks Relating to Our Corporate Structure and Restrictions on Our Industry-Our business may be significantly affected by the Draft Foreign Investment Law, if implemented as proposed."
 Accordingly, we cannot assure you that PRC government authorities will not ultimately take a view contrary to or otherwise different from that of our PRC counsel.